MQLib/MQLib/bin/README.md

 }
 ```

-Of note, the `MQLib::HeuristicFactory` returns a pointer to a heuristic that was allocated with the `new` operator, and it is the responsibility of the calling code to free this memory once it is no longer needed using the `delete` operator (otherwise the code will have a memory leak).
+Of note, the `mqlib::HeuristicFactory` returns a pointer to a heuristic that was allocated with the `new` operator, and it is the responsibility of the calling code to free this memory once it is no longer needed using the `delete` operator (otherwise the code will have a memory leak).

 The code can be compiled as with the first example, and provides similar output: